MIT-Emerging-Talent/ET6-CDSP-group-06-repo/collaboration/retrospectives/2_data_collection.md

   tools and hard-won insight.
 This milestone clarified the value of thorough
     data review and repeatable preprocessing.
 We are now better prepared to generate insights with confidence.

+## Individual Retrospectives

+### Caesar

+having many datasets to choose from just makes everything more difficult.